ibm-cloud-docs/pattern-base-ibm-cloud-satellite/networking-architecture.md

 # Architecture decisions for networking
 {: #networking-architecture}

-The following tables summarize the networking architecture decisions for the {{site.data.keyword.satellitelong_notm}} base pattern.
+The following tables summarize the networking architecture decisions for the deployment of Satellite on-premises or in hyperscaler.

 ## Architecture decisions for enterprise connectivity
 {: #enterprise-connectivity}